salif/colemak-ru/LINUX.md

 </variant>
 ```

-Then add `Russian (Colemak)` via the settings of your desktop environment.
+**4.** Then add `Russian (Colemak)` via the settings of your desktop environment.

 ## Uninstalling

-To uninstall undo everything you did or restore the old files:
+To uninstall restore the old files or undo everything you did:

 ```bash
 mv /usr/share/X11/xkb/symbols/ru.old /usr/share/X11/xkb/symbols/ru